-‘FOUND Cambodia’ is an online archive created by Charles Fox, the catalyst for this project stems from a meeting with British/Cambodian Yanny at the Vietnamese Lao and Cambodian Refugee Centre (VLC) in Hackney, East London.
+‘FOUND Cambodia’ stems from a meeting with British/Cambodian Yanny at the Vietnamese Lao and Cambodian Refugee Centre (VLC) in Hackney, East London and Photographer Charles Fox.
 The two men began to converse and in the course of their chats; Yanny showed Charles some old photographs of his.
 Charles, with years’ of experience of living and working as a photographer in Cambodia, was immediately fascinated by Yanny’s pictures.
 Who were the people in them; when had the images been taken; what were they telling about the larger forces shaping the Khmer society at the time?

 This archive is continuously growing,‘FOUND Cambodia’ invites the viewer and examine Cambodia’s recent history as it has been documented in and through the vernacular.
 It is an archive that hopes to serve curious minds and inquisitive eyes.
 It is not a display of curios, but a dynamic, expanding visual narrative that brings to the surface the voices and gazes of those who are products of the very history this archive probes into.